-Reference: Spark's Programming Guide,

-http://spark.apache.org/docs/1.4.1/programming-guide.html, is an invaluable resource for this lesson.
+Spark's Programming Guide, http://spark.apache.org/docs/1.4.1/programming-guide.html, is an invaluable resource.

-Working with the Spark Context
+Spark Context

 For any application to become a Spark application, an instance of the SparkContext class must be instantiated.
 In pyspark, the following code has already been executed for you at start up.